Dealing with the effects of COVID-19 (coronavirus) on your retirement, investments, and insurance

 Expanded unemployment insurance benefits

-Unemployment insurance is expanding with a $600 per week higher benefit for up to four months.
+Unemployment insurance expanded with a $600 per week higher benefit through July 31, 2020.

 Read the full storyWhat you need to know about the CARES Act